jgcoded/RaspbOOP/README.md

 Building & Contributing
 =======================

-RaspbOOP-Bot uses _CMake_ to generate the necessary build files.
+RaspbOOP-Bot uses **CMake** to generate the necessary build files.
 You can also generate build files for your preferred IDE/Compiler.

-You will also need a _Raspberry Pi_, although it is recommended to develop on your preferred *nix platform, and then test new code on the Raspberry Pi.
+You will also need a **Raspberry Pi**, although it is recommended to develop on your preferred *nix platform, and then test new code on the Raspberry Pi.

-You will also need git.
+You will also need **git**.